yiisoft/view/docs/use-in-web-environment.md

 <?php $this->endPage() ?>
 ```

-In order for scripts and tags registered in other places of the application to be correctly displayed
-in the call locations, special methods are called in the example above:
+In order to have scripts and tags registered and rendered correctly, special methods are called in the example above:

 - `beginPage()` - This method should be called at the very beginning of the view template.
 - `beginPage()` - This method should be called at the very end of the view template.